skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/basics/operators.md

 "Hello" ++ "World" // "Hello World"
 ```

 Because operators are simply functions.
-They can also be called like other functions.
+They can also be called just like traditional functions.
 Take the `+` operator for example:

 ```fsharp